bodrick/awesome/README.md

 *   [cisagov/LME](https://github.com/cisagov/LME) -  Logging Made Easy (LME) is a no cost, open source platform that centralizes log collection, enhances threat detection, and enables real-time alerting, helping small to medium-sized organizations secure their infrastructure.
 *   [traceloop/openllmetry](https://github.com/traceloop/openllmetry) - Open-source observability for your LLM application, based on OpenTelemetry
 *   [mitchcapper/CefSharpDockerfiles](https://github.com/mitchcapper/CefSharpDockerfiles) - Automated chrome cef building and cefsharp building with docker and build scripts
-*   [comet-ml/opik](https://github.com/comet-ml/opik) - Open-source end-to-end LLM Development Platform
+*   [comet-ml/opik](https://github.com/comet-ml/opik) - From RAG chatbots to code assistants to complex agentic pipelines and beyond, build LLM systems that run better, faster, and cheaper with tracing, evaluations, and dashboards.
 *   [zilliztech/GPTCache](https://github.com/zilliztech/GPTCache) - Semantic cache for LLMs.
 Fully integrated with LangChain and llama\_index.
 *   [langflow-ai/langflow](https://github.com/langflow-ai/langflow) - Langflow is a low-code app builder for RAG and multi-agent AI applications.
 It’s Python-based and agnostic to any model, API, or database.
 *   [vrnetlab/vrnetlab](https://github.com/vrnetlab/vrnetlab) - Run virtual routers with docker